piipsx/piipsx/README.md

-- 👋 Hi, I’m Pilar Gil Fernández.
+# 👋 Hi, I’m Pilar!

-- 👀 I’m interested in mathematical modelling, biophysics and complex systems.
-- 🌱 I’m currently learning about Artificial Intelligence and how to apply it to Physics
-- 📫 How to reach me: you can find me in Linkedin
+👩🏻‍💻🔭🧮 I’m a physicist and mathematician pursuing my **M.Sc. in Mathematics at the Technische Universität München**, specialising on **scientific computing**, **optimization**, and **artificial intelligence**.
+I enjoy using mathematics to bridge theory and application: from abstract models to data-driven and real-world impact.

+🤖 My current interests include **scientific computing**, **quantum computing** and **robotics** — stay tuned for upcoming projects!

+📫 **Let’s connect:**
+You can find me on [LinkedIn](https://www.linkedin.com/) — I’d love to exchange ideas or collaborate on exciting interdisciplinary projects.

+---

 <!---
 piipsx/piipsx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.